BlueWhaleYT/MaterialFileIcon/README.md

 # MaterialFileIcon 質感檔案圖示

 MaterialFileIcon is a simple, but an efficient library providing a way that equipping the material file icons to your desired image view or whatever you want it binds to.
-It's useful when you are developing a file manager.
+It's useful when you are developing a file manager or an IDE.

+## Features

+- 50+ languages supported
+- environment languages supported (not fully stable)
+  - NodeJS
+  - AngularJS
+  - React

 ## Get Started